 Best Cold Water Fins: IST Rubber Rocket Scuba Diver Fins

-Second, cold water scuba diving flippers generally have bigger and thicker blades to provide more power to divers wearing bigger wetsuits (or drysuits), more weight and other pieces of exposure protection.
+Second, cold water scuba diving flippers generally have bigger and thicker blades to provide more power to scuba divers wearing bigger wetsuits (or drysuits), more weight and other pieces of exposure protection.
+They’re stiffer fins.

 Third, cold water dive fins are usually made to be negatively buoyant, because drysuit diving tends to make a diver’s feet float.
 Negative buoyancy means better trim and control in cold water conditions.